Tonio Teklić: Club career

 Teklić was born in Split to a family originally from Livno and living in the suburb Solin.
 He began his youth career at the local NK Solin and quickly moved to the new-founded Adriatic Split where he spent 5 years at the youth levels winning various tournaments and individual awards.
 In the summer of 2015, Teklić, alongside many of his Adriatic teammates signed youth contracts with Hajduk Split.
 He established himself throughout the Hajduk B squad and got called-up for senior squad league match of Hajduk against Lokomotiva Zagreb, where he entered as a substitute in the 46th minute, replacing Savvas Gentsoglou.

 Teklić became a permanent part of the first-team squad at the beginning of 2019.

+On 21 July 2023, he signed a three-year contract with Süper Lig club Trabzonspor.

+On 22 July 2025, Teklić joined Polish club Widzew Łódź on a free transfer, signing a four-year contract.